Complete Guide to Gradient-Based Optimizers in Deep Learning

 gradient-based optimizers | gradient descent

-Our aim is to reach at the bottom of the graph(Cost vs weight), or to a point where we can no longer move downhill–a local minimum.
+Our aim is to reach the bottom of the graph(Cost vs. weight) or to a point where we can no longer move downhill–a local minimum.

 Role of Gradient

-In general, Gradient represents the slope of the equation while gradients are partial derivatives and they describe the change reflected in the loss function with respect to the small change in parameters of the function.
-Now, this slight change in loss functions can tell us about the next step to reduce the output of the loss function.
+In general, a Gradient represents the slope of the equation, while gradients are partial derivatives.
+They describe the change reflected in the loss function with respect to the small change in the function’s parameters.
+This slight change in loss functions can tell us about the next step to reduce the loss function’s output.

 Role of Learning Rate

-Learning rate represents the size of the steps our optimization algorithm takes to reach the global minima.
-To ensure that the gradient descent algorithm reaches the local minimum we must set the learning rate to an appropriate value, which is neither too low nor too high.
+The learning rate represents our optimisation algorithm’s steps to reach the global minima.
+To ensure that the gradient descent algorithm reaches the local minimum, we must set the learning rate to an appropriate value that is neither too low nor too high.

-Taking very large steps i.e, a large value of the learning rate may skip the global minima, and the model will never reach the optimal value for the loss function.
-On the contrary, taking very small steps i.e, a small value of learning rate will take forever to converge.
+Taking very large steps, i.e., a large learning rate value, may skip the global minima, and the model will never reach the optimal value for the loss function.
+On the contrary, taking very small steps, i.e., a small learning rate value, will take forever to converge.

-Thus, the size of the step is also dependent on the gradient value.
+Thus, the step size also depends on the gradient value.

 learning rate gradient-based optimizers

 As we discussed, the gradient represents the direction of increase.
-But our aim is to find the minimum point in the valley so we have to go in the opposite direction of the gradient.
+However, we aim to find the minimum point in the valley, so we have to go in the opposite direction of the gradient.
 Therefore, we update parameters in the negative gradient direction to minimize the loss.

 Algorithm: θ=θ−α⋅∇J(θ)